 Eczema can be an unrelenting condition

-Moderate to severe eczema (atopic dermatitis) isn’t just a skin condition.
-It’s a chronic, systemic disease that’s thought to be linked to an overactive immune system and persistent inflammation.
-For some patients, eczema can flare up unexpectedly—and the itch and rash that come with it can, at times, feel really intense.
+Moderate to severe eczema is a chronic, systemic disease thought to be linked to an overactive immune system and persistent inflammation.
+For some, eczema’s itch and rash can flare up unexpectedly—and, at times, can feel really intense.

 Check out these eczema symptoms